Center Manager/Environmental Affairs Coordinator

 David works with center staff to facilitate field trips, camps, clubs, scout groups, home school classes, teacher workshops and special events.
 He also coordinates with scouts for conservation themed service projects that support the natural landscape and biodiversity within our park system.

-He has a Masters in Conservation Biology, NJ Teaching Certificate and a Bachelor degree in Private and Public Recreation Management & Tourism as well as a minor in small business entrepreneurship.
-He is the author of Buzz into Action and Hop Into Action, published by the National Science Teacher Association Press of which he is a resource consultant, member of his townships Open Space Committee and North Chair for the Alliance of New Jersey Environmental Education.
+He has a Masters in Conservation Biology, Teaching Certificate and a Bachelors in Parks & Recreation Management.
+He is the author of Buzz into Action and Hop Into Action Curriculum Guides, member of his townships Open Space Committee and North Chair for the Alliance of New Jersey Environmental Education.